 Step 7: Lay out the pieces in single layers on dehydrator trays.

 Step 8: Follow the food dehydrator manufacturer’s instructions on drying time and temperature.
 In general, using lower heat for a longer time produces a more consistent finished product.

 As the fruit shrinks and wrinkles develop, check it periodically for readiness.
 It’s finished when the texture is leathery and no longer sticky.
 If you cut into them, they should not appear juicy.
 Mostly, fruit doesn’t become crispy or brittle when it’s finished, as it still retains about 20 percent moisture.
 When it’s ready, turn off the machine and allow the fruit to cool completely before storing.

-Dry fruit stores best in cool, dry, dark locations, away from potential intrusion by insects or rodents.
+Step 4: Keep the fruit in a cool, dark, dry location where it will be safe from pests.
 At 60 degrees Fahrenheit, the fruit will remain shelf stable for up to a year.
 At 80 degrees, it lasts half that time.
 Excessive light exposure will cause the fruit to fade and could affect the integrity of plastic containers.
 If plastic bags are used, place the bags in sturdy metal tins or other durable containers to eliminate light and protect them from pests.